chenjianjx/glasswall/README.md

 * Download Glasswall at http://code.google.com/p/glasswall/downloads/list
 * Extract it:
-⋅⋅*Linux: tar -xvf glasswall-x.x.x.tar.gz
+⋅⋅* Nix:: tar -xvf glasswall-x.x.x.tar.gz
-⋅⋅*Windows: extract it with 7zip or another tool you like
+⋅⋅* Windows: extract it with 7zip or another tool you like

 * Run it with your web application (Take Tomcat as example) ⋅⋅* You can run it while you start up your web application.
 Add the following to your catalina.sh (catalina.bat for Windows) CATALINA_OPTS=-javaagent:somewhere/glasswall.jar